-“Contact Recreation” in the state’s standards for water quality; the term refers to all recreation in which people come in direct contact with the water.
+“Contact Recreation” is the state’s standards for water quality, defined as “recreational activities involving a significant risk of ingestion of water, including wading by children, swimming, water skiing, diving, and surfing.”
+This term refers to all recreation in which people come in direct contact with the water.
 The goal of this project is to reduce bacteria concentrations to within acceptable risk levels for contact recreation.

-Texas Stream Team staff have been participating in the Gilleland Creek TMDL since its inception.
-In coordination with the Lower Colorado River Authority, TMDL Stakeholder Groups, and other resource conservation and outreach entities, Texas Stream Team will conduct activities to support overall Implementation objectives.
+TST staff have been participating in the Gilleland Creek Total Maximum Daily Load (TMDL) since its inception.
+In coordination with the LCRA, TMDL stakeholder groups, and other resource conservation and outreach entities, TST will conduct activities to support overall implementation objectives.

-During 2007 Texas Stream Team staff coordinated with GBRA and TMDL project managers to conduct both watershed education and volunteer water quality monitoring training for volunteers and staff.
-Efforts currently underway at Texas Stream Team in the Gilleland Creek watershed include planning and implementation of intensive E. coli surveys and a watershed protection/regional meeting.
+During 2007 TST staff coordinated with Guadalupe-Blanco River Authority (GBRA) and TMDL project managers to conduct both watershed education and volunteer water quality monitoring training for volunteers and staff.
+Efforts currently underway at TST in the Gilleland Creek watershed include planning and implementation of intensive E. coli surveys and a watershed protection/regional meeting.

 For More Information

 For more information regarding the project, please call Ward Ling at (512)239-6238 or e-mail firstname.lastname@example.org, and reference the Gilleland Creek bacteria project in the subject line.